Hansen0314/aurora_test/README.md

 ```

 it will take some time for updating firmware.please wait with patience.
->You have to power off the board and unplug sd card when you terminal show this message.and the script will updating firmware repeatedly if we does not power off.
+>You have to power off the board and unplug sd card when you terminal show this message.and the script will updating firmware repeatedly if we does not power off.Meanwhile,the four USER-LED will stop blinking if the update successful.

 ![](https://raw.githubusercontent.com/Hansen0314/aurora_img/master/img//emmc_flash_succ.png)